Home > Types of essay > How to write a Dialectic essay

 Tone and Audience

-The audience of the essay is people who have an opinion about the philosophical issue.
+The audience of the essay consists of people who have an opinion about the philosophical issue.
 Some of the audience may agree with the writer’s thesis, whereas others may espouse the opposing viewpoint.
 Because the audience has a mix of opinions, the writer should strive for a fair and balanced tone that does not use emotional appeals or inflammatory language.
+Maintaining an objective and respectful tone ensures that the essay appeals to a broad audience and encourages thoughtful consideration of the arguments presented.

 Basic Structure

 This structure is similar to that of a traditional argumentative essay, but with some major differences.
 The argumentative essay also includes the opposing side’s opinion, but the intent of including their viewpoint is to strengthen the original argument by knocking holes in the opposition’s position.
-The writer of an argumentative essay never ends the essay having changed their opinion as they can in a dialectic essay.
+The writer of an argumentative essay never ends the essay having changed their opinion, as they can in a dialectic essay.
+This openness to changing one’s mind is a hallmark of the dialectic essay and reflects a deeper engagement with the philosophical debate.

 Introduction and Thesis